 Sometimes you want a colorant which can’t be easily sourced or grown by you.
 These ingredients are available from specialized vendors, herbalists, and apothecaries.

 - Clay: Natural clay comes in a variety of different colors which will affect the end product of your soap in a number of different ways.
-With natural clay, you can achieve rich purple, pink, yellow, and red without using artificial dye. however, be wary of the clays you purchase for natural colors.
+With natural clay, you can achieve some natural colors without using artificial dye. however, be wary of the clays you purchase for natural colors.
 Many have lab made oxides as the colorant and are not truly natural products.

 - Indigo: Indigo is made from plant material and can result in either green or blue depending on the types used.

 - Spirulina: Spirulina is crushed algae that provide your soap with shades of green reminiscent of the sea.

 - Charcoal: Charcoal will turn your soap a smoky, dark black.
-It can be other colorants to create darker shades of the original color.
+It can be used with other colorants to create darker shades of the original color.